Braves Marcell Ozuna Waiver Candidate: The Real Story Behind the Rumors

 Clubs That Make Sense

-- Pittsburgh Pirates need proven power after finishing last in MLB in home runs during 2025
+• Pittsburgh Pirates needed proven power after finishing last in MLB home runs in 2025

-- Minnesota Twins are viewed as a buy-low option with possible trade value
+• Minnesota Twins could view him as a buy-low option with trade upside

-- Boston Red Sox and Washington Nationals have been linked as situational fits
+• Boston Red Sox and Washington Nationals were discussed as situational fits

 Final Perspective